Menu

 Halifax is considered one of the top providers of retirement interest-only mortgages in 2025, offering competitive rates and flexible repayment terms.

-With the Halifax RIO mortgage, borrowers can access tax-free cash from their property while paying only the monthly interest during their lifetime.
+With the Halifax RIO mortgage, borrowers can access tax-free cash from their property while paying only the monthly interest for the life of the mortgage.

 The funds released can be used to purchase another property or pay off any outstanding mortgage.
-Additionally, Halifax offers a fixed interest rate of 4.14% for their RIO mortgages with no early repayment charges or arrangement fees, making it an attractive option for retired homeowners looking to supplement their income without financial burden.
+Additionally, Halifax offers a fixed interest rate of 4.14% on its RIO mortgages, with no early repayment charges or arrangement fees, making it an attractive option for retired homeowners looking to supplement their income without financial burden.

 Lloyds – The Best Retirement Interest-Only Mortgage Rates

 Lloyds Bank is a reputable, experienced lender that offers competitive interest-only retirement mortgages to UK homeowners aged 55 or over.
-With interest rates of 4.59% and an overall APRC of 6.0% for over 70s, Lloyds Bank stands out as one of the best providers in the market for RIO mortgages in 2025.
+With interest rates of 4.59% and an overall APRC of 6.0% for the over-70s, Lloyds Bank stands out as one of the best providers in the market for RIO mortgages in 2026.

 In addition to its RIO mortgage products, Lloyds Bank provides other mortgage options such as lifetime mortgages, equity release plans, and pensioner mortgages with loan-to-value ratios ranging between 50% to 65%.